 In poetry, echo verse is a form of repetition, where a line provides an echo, or an answer, to the one that comes before it.

-As a title for this project, the word echoverse gives a nod to the call and response nature of prompt-based writing.
+As a title for this project, the word echoverse gives a nod to the call and response nature of writing to a theme.
 It is also a gesture of optimism–an insistence that an accumulation of voices need not be an echo chamber or a feedback loop.
 Rather, by collecting, I suspect we can create positive, productive echoes that, like the universe (or like a Yayoi Kusama infinity box), are ever-expanding.

 founder and editor

-© Copyright echoverse anthology 2020.
+© Copyright echoverse anthology 2021.
 All Rights Reserved.